awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 # Managing Resources Outside of AWS Control Tower<a name="external-resources"></a>

 AWS Control Tower sets up accounts, organizational units, and other resources on your behalf, but you are the owner of these resources\.
-You can change these resources within AWS Control Tower or outside it, most commonly by using the AWS Organizations console\.
+You can change these resources within AWS Control Tower or outside it\.
+The most common place to change resources outside of AWS Control Tower is the AWS Organizations console\.
 This topic describes how to reconcile changes to AWS Control Tower resources when you make the changes outside of AWS Control Tower\.

 Renaming, deleting, and moving resources outside of the AWS Control Tower console can cause the console to become out of sync and display outdated information\.
-Some changes can be reconciled automatically, and certain others require a repair to your landing zone to update the information that's displayed in the AWS Control Tower console\.
+Some changes can be reconciled automatically\.
+Other changes require a repair to your landing zone to update the information that's displayed in the AWS Control Tower console\.

 ****Tasks that require landing zone repair to reconcile your changes****
 + Renaming a registered organizational unit \(OU\)